Types of Millets And Their Benefits on Health and Weight Loss

 8. Proso Millet

-Like it’s millet cousins, proso millet is rich in protein and low glycemic index carbs.
-The developed world cultivates this millet to use it as bird feed.
+However, the developed world cultivates this millet to use it as bird feed.
 It is yet to be consumed as a mainstream millet.

 Health Benefits of Millet Grain